 2. Increase Your Salt Intake

 Himalayan pink salt is my favorite.
-I simply pour a bit onto the palm of my hand, lick it, and then follow that with some water.
+I simply pour a bit onto the palm of my hand, lick it, and then follow it with some water.

-Carbs hold onto things like salts, electrolytes, and other vitamins and minerals that are important and since Keto is low-carb, then it is very important to purposefully increase your salt intake.
+Carbs hold onto things like salt, electrolytes, and other vitamins and minerals that are important and since Keto is low-carb, then it is very important to purposefully increase your salt intake.

-When we decrease our carb intake, our bodies will naturally pee out all of these things.
+When we decrease our carb intake, our bodies will naturally flush out those important nutrients listed above.
 (That’s why you will also feel like you’re going to the bathroom more often when you first start Keto).

 Simply supplement with BHB’s and add a little more salt to your foods!